-Kusama has been around flowers since when she was a kid, thanks to her family’s nursery business.
+Since she was a kid, Kusama has been around flowers thanks to her family’s nursery business.
 As a means of instinctively working through her early experiences, flowers get featured in plenty of her first drawings and paintings.
 In one of her earliest photographs, she could be seen almost obscured by large chrysanthemums.

 – Kusama Yayoi, Infinity Net, the Autobiography of Yayoi Kusama.
 Tate 20011. pp. 62).